 IxDA - Interaction Design Association

 My research interests include investigations of cultural factors, collaboration and best practice in designing.

 There is a synergy between my teaching and research, both of which aim at understanding and supporting novice designers to engage, persevere and succeed in challenging situations.
 My unique approach is to uncover and strengthen the designers’ and learners’ shared values to drive engagement and collaboration.

-I currently supervise 3 PhD students, with one completed supervision.
+I currently supervise 2 PhD students, with one completed supervision.
 Andreas Peter looked at prototyping in design collaboration and graduated in 2015.
 Iain Aitchison investigates curricula development in design education.
 Tanveer Ahmed considers the inequalities in fashion design education.
-Irene Watson as Crisis Shelters and how a community dialogue can support participation and solutions co-creation.
 I am happy to supervise PhD students in subjects that broadly align with my interest framed by current and past projects.

-This OU internally funded scholarship project (E&I and eSTEeM, 6k) aims to pilot and evaluate four innovative programme level engagement events that aim to create a community of learners across a qualification.
+This OU internally funded scholarship project (E&I and eSTEeM and MSQ, £12k) aims to pilot and evaluate four innovative programme level engagement events that aim to create a community of learners across a qualification.